 Listen to a United Way podcast interview with Chad on incarceration and fatherhood.

-Chad loves playing basketball with his children, working with people of all backgrounds, and doing any and all things to make Milwaukee a better place.
-Chad runs his own website iammorethanafelon.com where you can find more info on mass incarceration, current social issues, and his socially conscious t-shirt collection coming soon this summer..
+Chad loves playing basketball with his children and working toward making Milwaukee a better place.
+Chad runs his own website iammorethanafelon.com where you can find information on mass incarceration, current social issues, and his socially conscious t-shirt collection.

 Muhibb Dyer, a native of Milwaukee ZIP code 53206, is a poet, community activist and motivational speaker.
 He has performed his poetry across the United States and in 2002 was a finalist at the National Poetry Slam, the nation’s top spoken word competition.
 Muhibb is co-founder of Flood the Hood with Dreams, an organization that conducts empowerment workshops and camps for at-risk high school students across the Midwest.
 The organization has also conducted several conflict resolution trainings, organized youth rallies and marches in an effort to end the cycle of violence plaguing the community.